Bank of Canada Interest Rate

 After a long period of historically low rates, in 2022, the Bank of Canada introduced the April, June, July and September rate hikes to tackle a superheated Canadian housing market and surging inflation.
 July 2022 was the single largest rise in the key policy rate since 2000 (typically, rates increase around 0.25% each time), but July saw an oversized hike of 1%.

-What is the Target Overnight Rate?
+What Is the Target Overnight Rate?

 The Target Overnight Rate, also known as the Key Policy Interest Rate, is the primary tool used by the Bank of Canada (BoC) to control inflation domestically.
 Making it the starting point for setting many interest rates across the Canadian economy.
 The Consumer Price Index primarily measures inflation.